BLACK BASEBALL CARDS

 The production of black baseball cards also coincided with the civil rights movement and growing recognition of African American accomplishments that had previously been ignored or erased from history.
 They celebrated the Negro Leagues and players at a time when the first generation who had witnessed their peak were still living.
 Oral histories and recollections from the players themselves helped ensure accuracy on the card details as well.

-Read also: SALE OLD BASEBALL CARDS
+Read also: HOW TO SELL BASEBALL CARDS QUICKLY

 In the 1970s, several specialty and limited-run sets were produced to continue honoring Negro League history.
 In 1981, the Jefferson National Expansion Memorial issued a 106-card set commemorating the history of black baseball in St. Louis from the 1920s onward.
 The 1990s saw renewed interest and new issues from companies like Pacific, Leaf, and Pinnacle.
 Their sets featured both vintage stars and living alumni interviewed about their playing days.